trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 > Reasons exited long before there were reasoners.

 Things can have reasons without comprehending them.
-But humans can actually comprehend and unravel reasons.
+But humans can  comprehend and unravel reasons.

 Excellent designs without designers, free floating reasons without representation of them in the things that produce them.